Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 ### Process Termination

-You may want to keep this off to save file space.
+You may want to keep this disabled to save file space.

 Volume: High.